azerion/gamedock-sdk/docs/workingWithGameStates.md

 <!-- tabs:end -->

-> There is a 2mb limit for the gamestate, sending bigger gamestates will be ignored by the backend.
+> There is a 2 MB limit for the gamestate, sending bigger gamestates will be ignored by the backend.